Skip to content

 }

-By pushing the transformation logic to the edge via JSONata, your core application remains unaware that the underlying infrastructure has changed.
+By pushing the transformation logic to the mapping layer via JSONata, your core application remains unaware that the underlying infrastructure has changed.
 The endpoints return the exact same JSON schema your frontend expects.

 If you encounter an edge case where the unified model simply cannot represent the data you need, you should fall back to a Proxy API.
 A Proxy API allows you to bypass the unified model entirely and make raw, authenticated REST calls directly to the underlying provider (e.g., hitting the NetSuite SuiteQL endpoint directly) while the platform handles the authentication headers automatically.